 - details of any trade body or regulator registration

-For sole traders and partnership, you must display the address of the principle place of business.
+For sole traders and partnerships, you must display the address of the primary place of business.
 If the company is being wound up, you must also display this on your website.